Simulation Control#

 • time : results will be outputted based on time parameters (specific times or time frequency).
 The results can also be outputted for certain time interval.

-• output frequency: controls after which number of iterations the .pvd / .vtu results are written.
+• output frequency: controls after which number of iterations the results are written.
 This parameter is only used when set output control = iteration.

 Tip

-If set output frequency = 0, no .pvd / .vtu file will be written.
+If set output frequency = 0, no output file will be generated.
+This is the only way to prevent the generation of output files.

-• output time frequency: controls the time frequency when the .pvd / .vtu results are written, e.g., if set to 1, paraview files will be outputted every second.
+• output time frequency: controls the time frequency when the results are written, e.g., if set to 1, paraview files will be outputted every unit of time.
 This parameter is only used when set output control = time.

 • output time interval: Only writes the .pvd / .vtu files when the simulation time is within the closed interval defined by the output time interval.
 Default values are 0s and 1.7e308s.
 Used for both iteration and time output control.